serdeliuk/G531GT-hackint0sh/README.md

 <br><br>

 ### In order to apply those patches you will need apica tools from here  https://acpica.org/downloads
-### To decompile the DSDT.aml and all other acpi tables, you need to run follwoing bash script inside the origin folder saved with F4 in clover
+### To decompile the DSDT.aml and all other acpi tables, you need to run following bash script inside the origin folder saved with F4 in clover

 ```
 #!/bin/bash